gokcehan/lf/CONTRIBUTING.md

 - Implement the command somewhere in the code
 - Add command name to `gCmdWords` in `complete.go` for tab completion
 - Add command name to `Quick Reference` and `Commands` sections in `doc.md`
-- Optionally, run `gen/doc.sh` to update the documentation (requires podman/docker)
+- Run `gen/doc.sh` to update the documentation (optional as it requires `docker`/`podman`, but appreciated)
 - Commit your changes and send a pull request

 ## Platform specific code

-There are two files named `os.go` and `os_windows.go` for unix and windows specific code respectively.
+There are two files named `os.go` and `os_windows.go` for Unix and Windows specific code respectively.
 If you add something to either of these files but not the other, you probably break the build for the other platform.
 If your addition works the same in both platforms, your addition probably belongs to `main.go` instead.

+There are also different variants of the `df` functionality provided by `df_openbsd.go`, `df_statfs.go`, `df_statvfs.go` and `df_windows.go`.
+Where applicable, ensure that any changes you make are reflected across all of these files for consistency.